rpoitras/react-universal/README.md

 Using the Docker style of react-universal starts two containers.
 One production and one for development.
 The production versions exposes URLs on two ports (443 and 8090).
 The SSL on https://localhost/react-universal and unsecured on http://localhost:8090/react-universal.
-The development access on http://localhost:4000/react-universal supports React Hot Module replacement as well as change detection on the Express server thanks to nodemon.
+The development access on http://localhost:4000/react-universal has React Hot Module replacement as well as change detection on the Express server thanks to nodemon.

 To start: